 Cedar oil is able to dissolve pests in their early life cycle stages like eggs and larvae, and it can disintegrate the exoskeletons of adult pests, too.
 This induces rapid metamorphosis by elevating enzymatic levels and kills the adults pests.

 Explore our line of Flea & Tick solutions for pets, home, and yard.
-They're plant-based and family-safe.
+They're plant-powered and family-safe when used as directed.